RRitsolution/Ansibledemo_jenkins_freestyleproject/README.md

 Create an Access Key (IAM → Security Credentials) → used by Terraform for authentication.

-Create an EC2 Key Pair → required by Terrafotm to create EC2 while selecting Key name & Ansible for SSH into the instance
+Create an EC2 Key Pair → required by Terraform to create EC2 while selecting Key name & Ansible for SSH into the instance

 Create a Security Group: